History of Richmond Castle

 The works of JMW Turner and other artists in the late 18th and early 19th centuries greatly encouraged admiration of the castle as a romantic ruin, and the town became a fashionable place for tourists to visit.

 In 1854 the Duke of Richmond leased out the castle and it became the headquarters of the North York Militia.
-The following year a barrack block was built against the west curtain wall, the keep was adapted as a depot and a range was built beside the main castle gate, intended as a reserve armoury for the militia.
+The following year construction of a barrack block began against the west curtain wall.
+The keep was adapted as a depot and a range was built beside the main castle gate, intended as a reserve armoury for the militia.

 In 1908 the castle became the headquarters of the Northern Territorial Army.
 Robert Baden-Powell, founder of the Boy Scouts, briefly commanded here until 1910.
 In that year the army handed over the historic fabric of the castle to the Ministry of Works, but retained control of the buildings.

 The first world war and the Richmond sixteen

 During the First World War the castle was occupied by the northern Non-Combatant Corps.
 This was a military unit in which men who had asked for exemption from military service could contribute to the war effort in non-combatant roles.
 However, some men who had been ordered to join the Corps refused to take part in any work touching the war effort, because it went against their fundamental beliefs.
 In 1916 a number of them were detained in cells at Richmond Castle in a 19th-century building, previously the castle’s reserve armoury, beside the castle gate.
 The walls of these tiny rooms are still covered with graffiti made by the objectors, a unique survival.

 Some of these conscientious objectors, who became known as the Richmond Sixteen, were sent to France in May 1916, where they were put on trial for refusing to obey orders, and faced a potential death sentence.
 Their transportation to France, trial and sentencing have become notorious in the history of conscientious objection.Find out more about the Richmond sixteen